offici5l/offici5l.github.io/lock-bootloader.md

 ## Step 2: Ensure Partitions are Clean

-**Notice:**
-Before locking the bootloader, make sure that all partitions are clean.
-If you've:
+Make sure that all partitions are clean:

-- Previously rooted your device, flash the clean `boot.img`.
-- Made any modifications to any partition, flash the clean `partition-name.img`.
+- If you've previously rooted your device, flash the clean boot.img or if any modifications have been made to any partition, flash the clean partition-name.img

-This will help prevent any potential issues in the future.
+to prevent any potential issues in the future.

 ---